Probabilistic Variational Contrastive Learning: Preliminaries

 \subsection{Supervised Contrastive Learning}

-Khosla et al.~\cite{khosla2020supervised} extend the InfoNCE loss from the self‐supervised setting to a supervised context, calling the resulting method \emph{Supervised Contrastive Learning} (SupCon).
+\cite{khosla2020supervised} extend the InfoNCE loss from the self‐supervised setting to a supervised context, calling the resulting method \emph{Supervised Contrastive Learning} (SupCon).
 When class labels $y_i \in \{1,\dots,C\}$ are available, all samples sharing the same label can serve as positives.

 Given a mini‐batch $\{(\xs_i,y_i)\}_{i=1}^B$, define for each anchor index $a$

 so that $\Pc(a)$ contains the indices of all positives for anchor $a$.
 The SupCon loss for anchor $\xs_a$ is then

 Averaging over all anchors in the batch yields the full objective: